Should you add an environmental policy to your RFP?

 Purchase order Terms and Conditions

-If you are looking for a BASIC Terms and Conditions (TC’s) template to use with your purchase order, the following set will get you going.
-If you typically do not include a set of TC’s with each purchase order you fax, email or transmit to your Suppliers, at the very least you should have each Vendor sign off on your TC’s and have them agree that all future purchase orders they fulfill will be bound by such TC’s.
+If you are looking for a BASIC Terms and Conditions (TC’s) template to use with your everyday purchase order, the following set will get you moving on the right path.
+If you typically do not include a set of TC’s with each purchase order you email or transmit to your Suppliers, at the very least you should have each Vendor sign off on your TC’s and have them agree that all future purchase orders they fulfill will be bound by such TC’s.

 FOB Point